This Standards Bulletin from the Organization of Scientific Area Committees (OSAC) for Forensic Science provides an update on:

 The following “OSAC Proposed Standards” are being considered for the OSAC Registry.
 Submit your comments/suggestions on the wording included in these draft standards and indicate whether they should be included on the OSAC Registry.
-To submit your feedback, complete the OSAC comment template and send it to email@example.com by 11:59 p.m.
+To submit your feedback, complete the OSAC comment template and send it to forensics [at] nist.gov by 11:59 p.m.
 ET on September 4, 2020.

 The American Academy of Forensic Sciences Standards Board (ASB) has recently published two new documents:

 *Comments on a re-circulations will only be accepted on revised sections of a document.
 Comments made to text not revised from the original comment period will not be accepted.

 For the ASB documents listed above, download the comment template and return it to asb [at] aafs.org by the comment deadline.

 The following documents are being initiated and are expected to result in a new or revised standard.

 Join OSAC, ASB and Promega for a three-part webinar series that will provide information on new/emerging standards and best practice recommendations for forensic biology and DNA testing laboratories.